learnbyexample/py_regular_expressions/exercises/Exercise_solutions.md

 -1
 ```

-**o)** By default, `str.split` method will split on whitespace and remove empty strings from the result.
+**o)** By default, the `str.split()` method will split on whitespace and remove empty strings from the result.
 Which `re` module function would you use to replicate this functionality?

 ```ruby
 >>> ip = ' \t\r  so  pole\t\t\t\n\nlit in to \r\n\v\f  '